steadylearner/Python-Blog/posts/Rust/How to use Rust Warp.md

 Everything is ready.
 Use **$cargo run --release** then read on this blog post instead of waiting it to complete.

 (It did take about 17 minutes in my more than half ten year old laptop.
-Hope your machine is faster than this.
-I let this information to compare the situation can be better with better machine or find it is not relevant to the speed of it.)
+Hope your machine is faster than this.)

-When it completes, you can use CURL command below to verify the end point work.
+When it completes, you can use CURL command below to verify the end point **/hello/String**.

 ```console
 $curl 0.0.0.0:8000/hello/www.steadylearner.com // return "Hello, www.steadylearner.com"